refinedev/refine/documentation/blog/2022-08-23-mui-usedatagrid.md

 <br/>

 Voila!
-We've successfully displayed our data from a REST API in a MUI DataGrid component.
+We've successfully displayed our data from a REST API in a MUI X DataGrid component.
 In the next section we'll look at how we can use the `useDataGrid` hook to simplify operations such as pagination, sorting, and filtering.

 ## Pagination, Filtering, and Sorting using the `useDataGrid` hook